-The next stop on your east coast Canada road trip is Nova Scotia.
 There are two ways to get to Nova Scotia from PEI.
 You can either go back via the confederation bridge through New Brunswick or take a 75-minute ferry from Wood Islands to Caribou, Nova Scotia.
-The ferry cost $79 CAD for a standard passenger vehicle.
-However, there is also an exit fee on the confederation bridge of $48.50, so the choice is up to you.
-I usually take confederation bridge as I find it more convenient.

-Nova Scotia, known as ‘Canada’s ocean playground’, is a paradise for outdoor lovers.
-Kayaking, hiking, rafting, are just some of the ways you can enjoy the beauty of this stunning province.
-It’s my favorite maritime province to road trip on the East coast of Canada.
+Nova Scotia, known as ‘Canada’s ocean playground,’ is a paradise for outdoor activities.
+Kayaking, hiking, and rafting are just some of the ways you can enjoy the natural beauty of this stunning province.

 Charlottetown To Halifax (325 KM, via Confederation bridge)